k3yomi/atmosx-nwws-parser/README.md

     },
     cacheSettings: {
         maxMegabytes: 2, // Maximum cache size in megabytes
-        readCache: false, // Set to true if you wish to reupload the cache from earlier
+        readCache: false, // Set to true if you wish to reupload the cache from earlier (Now supports reading from CAP, SPS, and Alerts)
         cacheDir: `./cache`, // Directory for cache files },
     authentication: {